-Information reporting generally will apply to payments of principal and interest on, and the proceeds of the sale or other disposition (including a retirement or redemption) of, the notes held by you unless, in each case, you are a recipient that is exempt from such information reporting, such as a corporation.
-Backup withholding may apply to such payments unless you provide the appropriate intermediary with a taxpayer identification number, certified under penalties of perjury, as well as certain other information.
+Information reporting generally will apply to payments of interest on, and the proceeds of the sale or other disposition (including a redemption or retirement) of, notes held by you, unless, in each case, you are a recipient that is exempt from such information reporting.
+Backup withholding may apply to such payments unless you provide the appropriate intermediary with a taxpayer identification number, certified under penalties of perjury, as well as certain other information, or you otherwise provide appropriate evidence that you are exempt from backup withholding.

-The applicable backup withholding rate will be the fourth lowest income tax rate applicable to unmarried individuals for the relevant taxable year.
-Presently, the backup withholding rate is 28% (but this rate is scheduled to increase to 31% for tax years beginning on or after January 1, 2011).
 Backup withholding is not an additional tax.
 Any amount withheld under the backup withholding rules is allowable as a credit against your U.S. federal income tax liability, if any, and a refund may be obtained if the amounts withheld exceed your actual U.S. federal income tax liability and you timely provide the required information or appropriate claim form to the IRS.

-New Legislation
+Recent Legislation

 For tax years beginning on or after January 1, 2013, an additional Unearned Income Medicare Contribution tax of 3.8% will be imposed upon the "net investment income" of certain taxpayers.
+Among other items, "net investment income" generally includes interest and certain net gain from the disposition of property, less certain deductions.
 This additional tax is applicable to holders of the notes that are individuals, estates, or trusts.
 An exemption applies for nonresident alien individuals and certain trusts devoted entirely to certain charitable purposes.
 In the case of individuals, the additional tax will only apply if such individual's modified adjusted gross income exceeds certain threshold amounts.
 The modified gross income thresholds for individuals are \$250,000 in the case of joint returns or surviving spouses, \$125,000 in the case of married individuals filing separate returns, or \$200,000 in any other case.
-In the case of individuals, the amount of the tax is limited to 3.8% of the lesser of the individual's net investment income or the amount by which the individual's modified adjusted gross income exceeds the threshold.
 In general, a holder of the notes that is a trust or estate may be subject to this additional tax if such trust's or estate's adjusted gross income exceeds the amount at which the highest tax bracket applicable to estates and trusts begins.
-In the case of estates and trusts, the amount of the tax is limited to 3.8% of the lesser of undistributed net investment income or the amount by which adjusted gross income exceeds the amount at which the highest tax bracket applicable to estates and trusts begins.
+Prospective holders should consult their tax advisors with respect to this additional tax.